UF Health researcher helps show hormone can reverse inflammation from fatty liver disease

 A new study co-authored by a University of Florida Health endocrinologist shows a hormone that affects the brain so that patients have less appetite and thereby lose weight resolved inflammation from fatty liver disease in nearly 6 out of 10 people who received the highest daily dosage in a clinical trial.

-The study, co-authored by Kenneth Cusi, M.D., chief of the UF College of Medicine’s division of endocrinology, diabetes and metabolism, was published last week in The New England Journal of Medicine by a team of international researchers.
+The study, co-authored by Kenneth Cusi, M.D., chief of the UF College of Medicine’s division of endocrinology, diabetes and metabolism, was published in November in The New England Journal of Medicine by a team of international researchers.

 Patients who received a daily injection of the hormone, called semaglutide, on average lost 13% of their body weight during the 18-month trial.
 Cusi said researchers believe this was the primary mechanism that led to the reduction of liver inflammation, which is called nonalcoholic steatohepatitis, or NASH.